Value4AI/Awesome-LLM-in-Social-Science/README.md

 - **Exploring Collaboration Mechanisms for LLM Agents: A Social Psychology View**, 2023, [[paper]](https://arxiv.org/abs/2310.02124), [[code]](https://github.com/zjunlp/MachineSoM).

   TL;DR: This paper explores collaboration mechanisms among LLMs in a multi-agent system by drawing insights from social psychology.
 Multi-agent collaboration strategies are more important than scaling up single LLMs; fostering effective collaboration is key for more socially-aware AI.

-- **Using large language models in psychology**, 2023, [[paper]](https://www.nature.com/articles/s44159-023-00241-5).

-  TL;DR: This paper explores the potential applications and concerns of using LLMs in psychological research, and recommends investments in high-quality datasets, performance benchmarks, and infrastructure to enable responsible use of LLMs.

 - **Playing repeated games with Large Language Models**, 2023.05, [[paper]](https://arxiv.org/abs/2305.16867).